Types of Blockchains: Public, Private, Consortium, and Hybrid

 • Data confidentiality: Internal transactions are hidden from the public

-• Trust-based model: Participants trust the controlling organization rather than relying on cryptographic consensus alone
+• Trust-based model: Participants trust the controlling organization, relying more on organizational trust than decentralized consensus

 Examples:

-• Hyperledger Fabric – an open-source, enterprise-grade platform (hosted by the Linux Foundation) used for supply chain and identity systems by companies like Walmart
+• Hyperledger Fabric – an open-source, enterprise-grade blockchain framework (hosted by the Linux Foundation) used for supply chain and identity systems by companies like Walmart

-• R3 Corda – a blockchain platform designed for regulated financial institutions, focusing on secure, private data sharing and contract settlement
+• R3 Corda – often categorized as a blockchain platform; designed for regulated financial institutions, focusing on secure, private data sharing and contract settlement

 Use Cases: